 What soothed and satisfied us before a certain Mr. Herman W. Lay began hawking his wares?
-Around here, I suppose we had products made of maple syrup like maple cream which is yummy; and, had apples and pumpkins made in to pie–and beef made into jerky.
+Around here, I suppose we had products made of maple syrup like maple cream which is yummy; and, had apples and pumpkins made into pies–and beef made into jerky.
 And, what about the potato chip?
 A nice tuber scrubbed clean of its earthen sod, sliced thinly and cooked to a crisp in a pot of oil.
 Could that not count as native fare?

 It turns out that the first product Mr. Lay began to sell was the potato chip–about sixty years after that restaurant mishap.
 So, one could argue that the potato chip–along with the corn chip–were indigenous snacks until they were co-opted by Frito-Lay.
-They may in fact have originally had some nutritional benefits as might faur– though my brief research suggests that betel leaves are not without their own set of problems in excess as well.
+They may, in fact, have originally had some nutritional benefits as might faur– though my brief research suggests that betel leaves are not without their own significant set of problems when consumed in excess.

-However, it is the chemically laden nature of most of our snack foods that have granted them predominance and permanence in our lives.
-If you doubt this issue of purposeful manipulation by the food industry, take a look at this 60 Minutes segment http://blackgirlsguidetoweightloss.com/video-clips/video-vault-inside-a-lab-that-creates-chemical-flavorings/ or, at this dissection of a twinkie at http://blog.fooducate.com/2010/06/11/a-visual-of-twinkies-37-ingredients/
+However, it is the chemically-laden nature of most of our snack foods that have granted them predominance and permanence in our lives.
+If you doubt this issue of purposeful manipulation by the food and flavoring industry, take a look at this 60 Minutes segment, or, at this dissection of a Twinkie by Fooducate.

 But, getting back to my original query, if just say, Bugles, Twinkies and all the other thousands of products that dominate the snack manufacturing world were suddenly to go extinct, what would we do?
-What could we reach for that would be grown from our regional environments and get the dietary industry’s seal of approval?
+What could we reach for that would be grown from our regional environments and get the nutritional seal of approval?
 Could a chomp on some Eastern White Pine needles substitute for pretzel sticks?
 They are an excellent source of Vitamin C and can be made into a tea as well.
-Would we dig our teeth into some bark which was actually a food source for the native tribe for whom the glorious Adirondacks that tower nearby were named.
-Actually, the name Adirondack literally means bark eater for the sustaining dietary practice the tribe was known for.
+Would we dig our teeth into some bark which was actually a food source for the native tribe for which the glorious Adirondacks that tower nearby was named?
+Adirondack literally means bark eater for the sustaining dietary practice the tribe was known for.

-It turns out my musing about what we are munching on is not without some precedence.
-Recently, I was so glad to reconnect with an old college friend who was in my nutrition program.
+It turns out my musing about what we are munching on is not without some precedent.
+Recently, I was so glad to reconnect with a college friend, Roxanne, who was in my nutrition program.
 Even way back then, I knew she was a wise woman.
-Now, she is Vice President of a company called, Real Wild Foods, Inc. As part of the wild foods movement, the company promotes the preservation, tasting and enjoyment of North American indigenous foods and is dedicated to sustainable harvesting methods.
+Now, she works with a company called, Real Wild Foods, Inc. As part of the wild foods movement, the company promotes the preservation, tasting, and enjoyment of North American indigenous foods and is dedicated to sustainable harvesting methods.
 The assortment of these micro-nutrient rich foods include preserves, jellies, syrups, mushrooms, teas, vegetables and vinegar made from some familiar and many unfamiliar but common vegetation.
-Just to meander through the beautiful company website at http://www.realwildfoods.com/ will give your imagination a glimpse of different possibilities in how we could be deliciously nourishing ourselves with nature’s natural snack foods.
+It presents possibilities in how we could be deliciously nourishing ourselves with nature’s natural snack foods.

 Sounds wise to me.
-Sometimes I wonder if just like peak oil will we reach peak adulterated food which will necessitate that we find our way back to what the native Hawaiian’s call Aloha ‘Aina—love of the land that feeds us.”
+Sometimes I wonder if just like peak oil will we reach peak adulterated food which will necessitate that we find our way back to what the native Hawaiians call Aloha ‘Aina—the love of the land that feeds us.”

 In health, Elyn